 Combination therapy is using a nicotine patch together with a faster-acting formulation.
 Combination NRT can increase 6–12 month abstinence rates by 5% compared to using a single formulation of NRT.Access a practical tool to guide initial dosing of NRT

-Nicotine patch, lozenge and gum are currently subsidised by the Pharmaceutical Benefits Scheme (PBS).
-All formulation of NRT can be accessed over the counter through pharmacies and supermarkets.
+Some formulations are currently subsidised by the Pharmaceutical Benefits Scheme (PBS).
+All formulations of NRT can be accessed over the counter through pharmacies and supermarkets.

 Learn more about using NRT for your pregnant patients using this guideline developed by Quit and Alfred Health, in collaboration with the Royal Women’s Hospital Pharmacy Department.Access practical videos outlining how to use each formulation of NRT